 Vedic scriptures describe Brahman as nameless, formless, changeless, devoid of any action, eternal, all-pervasive, free from all contamination, pure consciousness, full of bliss, one, without a second.

-Lord Krishna said in Bhagavat Gita, everyone is part of Him, (Krishna as a Brahman).
+Lord Krishna said in Bhagavad Gita, everyone is part of Him, (Krishna as a Brahman).
 If everyone is part of him why so much misery and sadness around the world?
 Why hatred and war?
-Krishna also spoke that he is the cause for all those, not just happiness but also for the sadness.
+Krishna also spoke that he is the cause for all those, not just happiness but also sadness.
 Who causes all this if not him?

 If nonduality is the only truth, why do all these differences exist?
 If I and you are but one, where does this sense of individuality come from?

-Why there seem to exist everything but Brahman?
+Why does there seem to exist everything but Brahman?

 Who is the one that is causing all this?